anthem-ai/causalforge/docs/source/user_guide/getting_started.rst

 Example Usage
 -------------

-Autoimpute is designed to be user friendly and flexible.
-When performing imputation, Autoimpute fits directly into ``scikit-learn`` machine learning projects.
-Imputers inherit from sklearn's ``BaseEstimator`` and ``TransformerMixin`` and implement ``fit`` and ``transform`` methods, making them valid Transformers in an sklearn pipeline.
+CausalForge is designed to be user friendly and flexible.

 Right now, there are two ``Imputer`` classes we'll work with: